linode/docs/docs/guides/networking/ssh/connect-to-server-using-ssh/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'A guide on how to connect to a Server via SSH on Linux.'
+description: 'A guide on using Linux, Mac, or Windows to connect to a remote server over SSH.'
+og_description: 'A guide on using Linux, Mac, or Windows to connect to a remote server over SSH.'
 keywords: ['ssh','linux','connect to server over ssh','connect to linode over ssh']
 tags: ["SSH", "Linux"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'